aliREZA79400/SOS_DataClustering/README.md

 2. Create enviromet and install the required Python packages

-3. Change directory to ADCSOS/SOS
+3. Change directory to SOS

 4. python3 main.py --help (for help)